Find online courses made by experts from around the world.

 Learn and practice real-world skills and achieve your goals.

-Welcome to my introduction to the government and politics of the United States of America.
-It is designed for anyone that wants to understand the system in the US without getting too complicated.
+Welcome to Learn US Politics Through Film!
+This course is designed for anyone that wants to understand the system in the US without getting too complicated, and using popular movies and TV shows as a guide.

 Learn How the System Works in the Most Powerful Nation on Earth.